greltel/abap-test-kit/README.md

 | [Mock](#mock) | `zcl_atk=>mock( )` | `ZIF_ATK_MOCK` | Strict double: every call is declared up front, any other call fails at once |

-Every double follows the same shape: `ZCL_ATK` is the only entry point and takes the name of a global interface, or of a global class that is not final, not `CREATE PRIVATE` and has no mandatory constructor parameters.
-Public instance methods that are not final can be configured; static, final and private methods cannot be doubled by the test double framework. `instance( )` hands out the object that is injected into the code under test.
+Every double follows the same shape: `ZCL_ATK` is the only entry point and takes the name of a global interface.
+The instance methods of the interface and of its component interfaces can be configured; static methods cannot be doubled.
+Classes are rejected: from ABAP Cloud code, the calls of a class double cannot be taken over by method name, so extract an interface and let the code depend on it, or double the class with `CL_ABAP_TESTDOUBLE` directly. `instance( )` hands out the object that is injected into the code under test.
 Rules and checks are fluent interfaces, method names, parameter names and values are checked against the doubled type while the test is set up, and errors surface